 Allison feels an ethical obligation to use her professional skills for public service.
 She undertakes a wide variety of pro bono representations, ranging from prisoners in Section 1983 cases to minors in child welfare and private custody disputes.
 She also assists in enforcing a consent decree on behalf of a class of children in foster care in Illinois (co-counsel with the ACLU).

-Beyond the legal arena, Allison is a proud mentor (of a recent high school graduate!) with LINK Unlimited Scholars.
-She also serves on the Young Professionals Board of Cathedral Counseling Center, a member agency of Episcopal Charities and Community Services.
+Beyond the legal arena, Allison is a proud mentor of first-generation college students with the Georgetown Scholars Program.
+She also serves on the Young Professionals Board of the Chicago Bar Foundation.